dokku/dokku-scheduler-kubernetes/README.md

 > This feature requires an installed metric server, uses the `autoscaling/v2beta2` api, and will apply immediately.
 Only `resource` rules are supported when using the official metric-server, all others require the prometheus-operator and prometheus-adapter.

 By default, Kubernetes deployments are not set to autoscale, but a HorizontalPodAutoscaler object can be managed for an app on a per-process type basis.
+Using the HorizontalPodAutoscaler will disable the normal usage of `ps:scale` for the specified app/process-type combination, as per Kubernetes best practices.

 At a minimum, both a min/max number of replicas must be set.

 ```shell
 # set the min number of replicas